 Introducing my viewpoint

 Three reasons: first, because they are and should be caring places.
 Second, because stress affects performance and results.
 And third, because stress management is a life skill and schools have a duty to teach it.

 If you represent a school, easily the best way to educate your students about wellbeing and stress would be to buy a licence for Stress Well for Schools: it’s a complete and ready-to-use set of materials designed for you.

 MY CLASSROOM RESOURCES: Brain Sticks and Stress Well for Schools provide a comprehensive way to teach wellbeing management to people of all ages.

 Positively Teenage and FLOURISH

-If you’d like to download a FLOURISH poster or postcard, there are some on the Positively Teenage page.
+If you’d like to download a FLOURISH poster or postcard for printing, there are some on the Positively Teenage page.

 52 Ways to Well-Being

 I’m creating 52 Ways to Well-Being.
 To find the ones I’ve done so far, see here.
 They are suitable for all ages.